-The metaverse is “particularly hard to predict,” says Unity’s AR/VR chief
+The metaverse is ‘particularly hard to predict,’ says Unity’s AR/VR chief

 Fast Company: It may be a while before we see the kind of stylish AR glasses that we’ll want to wear into the metaverse.
 And yet it seems like the starting gun has already fired, and people are already investing heavily.
 Is there value in the current energy and excitement?

 Timoni West: One thing I do often is go back and read old writings about how people thought about technology in the past.
 And they’re never actually wrong.
 No matter how optimistic, they were usually kind of right.
-One of my favorite examples of this is an old article called something like “Will the Information Superhighway Destroy Retail?”.
+One of my favorite examples of this is an old article called “Will the Information Superhighway be the death of retailing?”
 It imagines this future of “sometimes you’ll go online and have a virtual assistant help you purchase goods using a networked computer.”
 And that’s exactly what happened.
 But the way they envisioned it was like this kind of weird pastiche of existing patterns on top of new technology.
 And of course now we have a completely different way of shopping online.
 You don’t walk down virtual aisles.
 You just go searching.

 So I think right now we’re trying to envision what we’re going to do with this genuinely exciting tech.
 I think it’s really ramping up on what Web3 can mean and what “immersive” can mean, etc. But we’re kind of applying it in that way where we’re assuming we’re going to take this way of doing things, and it’s going to be like this or that–but it won’t.
 It’ll be something completely different.
 It’s particularly hard to predict.
 I think that’s where we’re at today.